 So which one is right for you?

-If you have a mature product with stable revenue and ongoing support needs, handling everything in-house makes sense.
-But not every business has available developer resources or can afford a fully-staffed team, which might include:
+If you have a mature product with stable revenue and ongoing support needs, handling everything in-house is the way to go.
+However, not every business has available developer resources or can afford a fully-staffed team, including:

 - Frontend and backend developers